Hes-Siemelink/instacli/instacli-spec/language/Instacli Yaml Scripts.md

 Hello Hes!
 ```

+### Multiple commands and `---`

-The commands in a file are just dictionary keys.
+The commands in a Yaml file are just dictionary keys.
 We run into trouble if we want to use the same key again.

 For example, this won't work because it's invalid Yaml: